Cosys-Lab/Cosys-AirSim/docs/unreal_custenv.md

 4. Right-click on your .uproject file and chose "Generate Visual Studio project files" option.
 This is not required for Linux.

-## Unreal 5.3/5.4 Scene camera bug
+## Unreal Scene camera bug
-Note that Unreal 5.3 and 5.4 breaks camera scene rendering when Effects is not set to the Epic scalability preset.
+Note that Unreal 5.3 and higher breaks camera scene rendering when Effects is not set to the Epic scalability preset.
 You can use the console command r.DetailMode 2 to fix this at runtime!
 For the Blocks and other available environments we have made a fix for this.
 By placing a DefaultScalability.ini file in the Config folder of your Unreal project, you can set the scalability settings to custom values for each one (low, medium, high, epic, cine).
 As you can see in the Blocks environment, we have added the following to it to fix this bug automatically.
 You can find the DefaultScalability.ini file in the Unreal/Environments/Blocks folder.
 Copy this file to your Unreal project's Config folder.

 ```ini
 [EffectsQuality@0]